Table of contents

 Invertase, an enzyme produced by yeast, is the baker’s chemical of choice for this job.
 The name describes its action: it inverts the disaccharide back into its component parts by splitting the bonds between the glucose and fructose molecules.
 You can also split the bonds with acid, which is what beekeepers try to do with vinegar, lemon juice, or cream of tartar (tartaric acid).

-Bees just do it
+Inversion: honey bees just do it

 In truth, nearly all nectar contains much sucrose accompanied by an assortment of simple sugars, including glucose, fructose, maltose, and others.
 But when you analyze honey, it’s mostly glucose and fructose.
 In other words, the sucrose the bees collected was split into simple sugars during the honey-making process.